Walter Rubusana: Professional life

 In 1880, he finally decided to leave Lovedale College to take up a post as a teacher at a missionary station/school in Peelton, where he also doubled as an assistant minister.
 He advocated for compulsory education but also went a step further to argue for mother-tongue instruction.
 It is at this point that he met and married Nomhaya Deena Nzanzana, who would become his first wife in 1883.
 They were both educators.
-During the course of the marriage, the Rubusanas were blessed with 12 children, even though only six of them survived until adulthood.
+During the course of the marriage, the Rubusanas had 12 children, even though only six of them survived until adulthood.
 They followed in their parents’ footsteps and became teachers themselves.
 In 1920, his wife Deena died and he married Bella Noni Kashe, from Alice, Eastern Cape.
 This marriage bore one child, a boy.
-He continued working in Peelton up until 1884 where he was ordained as the head of the Congregational Church.
+He continued working in Peelton up until 1884 when he was ordained as the head of the Congregational Church.
 He moved to East London, where he would spend the rest of his life.
 In the early 1900s, he began an interest in politics and began aligning himself with organisations that were politically orientated.
 He agitated for black self-representation in the Cape Parliament and was subsequently elected as the first Black member of that Parliament in 1909.
 Researchers make the observation that what Nelson Mandela finished in 1994, was first pioneered by him and his contemporaries in the 1880s.
 His influence in Black politics faded with the radicalization of Black workers and the rise of the Communist Party of South Africa (founded in 1919), and the trade union movement and its involvement in the internal struggle against Apartheid.
 He gradually withdrew from public life and died on 19 April 1936.